underovsky/jquery-tagsinput-revisited/README.md

   delimiter: [',',';'], // or a string with a single delimiter
   unique: true,
   removeWithBackspace: true,
+  whitelist: [], // null or aray of whitelisted values
   onAddTag: callback_function,
   onRemoveTag: callback_function,
   onChange: callback_function